 This involves an employee who is already fully capable, and who is more than just motivated.
-He is passionate about the work he does.
+He or she is passionate about the work he or she does.
 This requires a more delegating style and the manager should involve the employee in the decision-making process.
-Moreover, he should give the employee the feeling he is performing his job well.
-The manager will leave the employee to perform tasks and, where the manager is unable to perform certain tasks himself, he may delegate these to the employee.
+Moreover, he or she should give the employee the feeling he or she is performing his job well.
+The manager will leave the employee to perform tasks and, where the manager is unable to perform certain tasks himself / herself, he may delegate these to the employee.
 One potential risk here is the manager leaving everything to the employee and falling back onto an ineffective ‘laissez-faire’ leadership style.
 Contact with employees and moments of evaluation are always important.
 It is the manager’s task to respond to all situations.
 For this reason, this leadership style is also often referred to as Management by Exception.

 To ensure effective leadership, the manager must adjust his leadership style to the employee’s abilities.
 After all, a starting, inexperienced employee has different capabilities and requires a different leadership style than a highly experienced colleague.
-When an employee is insecure or makes a lot of mistakes, it is a good idea to confront him and determine what the problem is.
-A short conversation can give the employee confidence again and convince him of his value to the organisation.
+When an employee is insecure or makes a lot of mistakes, it is a good idea to confront him or her and determine what the problem is.
+A short conversation can give the employee confidence again and convince him or her of his or her value to the organisation.
 Depending on the skill and willingness of the employee, it is advisable to continuously apply different leadership styles.

 It’s Your Turn